UWASL/NIFTY/deploy/README.md

 To use Partitioner, you need a config the parts.conf file which specifies the partition.

 The structure of the config file is as follows:
 First line is an integer that represents the number of nodes in the first group (n).
-The next n lines list the MAC addresses of these nodes.
+The next n lines list the IP addresses of these nodes.
 Next line is an integer the represents the number of nodes in the second group (m).
-The next m lines list the MAC addresses of these nodes. e.g.,
+The next m lines list the IP addresses of these nodes. e.g.,

 ```
 1
-08:00:27:39:87:e1
+192.168.1.101
 2
-08:00:27:39:87:e2
-08:00:27:39:87:e3
+192.168.1.102
+192.168.1.103
 ```

-The example parts.conf above specifies a partition in which MAC1 (08:00:27:39:87:e1) is on one side and the two nodes with macs (MAC2 = 08:00:27:39:87:e2 and MAC3 = 08:00:27:39:87:e3) are on another.
+The example parts.conf above specifies a partition in which IP1 (192.168.1.101) is on one side and the two nodes with macs (IP2 = 192.168.1.102 and IP3 = 192.168.1.103) are on another.
 Other nodes that are not listed in parts.conf are not affected by the partition, i.e., can access all other nodes.
-To help you in configuring parts.conf, we include a helper script (detailed bellow) to discover the MAC addresses in a cluster.

 Once you configure parts.conf you can run the partitioner to create the partition.